-Pain used to be manageable, but after moving to Switzerland, where cycling a 10km@10% slope cannot be avoided (i have a nice Catégorie 1 climb starting just 400m from my front door) my front feet said STOP.
+Pain used to be manageable, but after moving to Switzerland, where cycling a 10km@10% slope cannot be avoided (i have a nice Catégorie 1 climb starting just 400m from my front door, see the photo below), my front feet said STOP.

-On a web-forum I read a suggestion about moving the pedal pressure, i.e. the cleat, about an inch further back than what was possible on my cycling shoes.
+On a web forum, I read a suggestion about moving the pedal pressure, i.e. the cleat, about an inch further back than what was possible on my cycling shoes.
 I started drawing, tinkering and testing.
-The testing was fun, as the results were immediate: My front foot pain vanished.
-Just like that.
+The testing was fun, and the results were immediate: My front foot pain vanished, just like that.
 I could finally enjoy cycling to its fullest.

 It got obvious to develop the initial adapters one step further, as I noticed a remarkable added comfort while testing the prototypes.
-Not only was the foot pain gone.
-My calves were relaxed.
-I felt better balanced on the bike.
+Not only was the foot pain gone, but they also relaxed my calves, and I felt better balanced on the bike.
 What wonderful surprises!

 The more refined strength/weight design touches come from my background as a mechanical engineer.
-Product development is my home turf.
-I have enjoyed five years developing stuff for the US Air Force Laboratory.
+Product development is my home turf, and I have enjoyed five years developing stuff for the US Air Force Laboratory.

 I do not claim that the PatroCleats adapters are for everyone.
-The pros and cons are dealt with in the Q&A session and in various bike-fitter blogs.
-I suggest you to do some reading there, as you will need more that just my words for a decision to try this new way of cycling.
+You can read about the pros and cons in the Q&A session and various bike-fitter blogs, and I suggest you do some reading there, as you will need more than just my words for a decision to try this new way of cycling.

-However, if your front feet hurt - then I recommend giving Mid-foot cycling a try.
+However, if your front feet hurt, I recommend giving my cleat adapters a try.